 Our initial public offering in 2005 and subsequent positive media coverage have significantly enhanced our brand recognition.
-We have also implemented a number of marketing initiatives designed to promote our brand awareness among potential users, customers and Baidu Union members, and we invested significant resources on the promotion activities for our mobile products in 2012.
-For example, we have purchased advertising time on several television channels in China, cooperated with mobile device producers for our mobile products promotion, conducted cross-marketing activities with a number of leading consumer brands, conducted marketing activities targeted at specific types of users like students, launched localized marketing initiatives tailored to potential customers in various regions with the assistance of our distributors, organized and sponsored seminars and discussion forums targeted at existing and potential customers, conducted marketing activities aiming at keeping close relationships with website owners which are or may become Baidu Union members and educated new customers with tailored online or offline search engine marketing trainings to strengthen their search engine marketing abilities.
+We have also implemented a number of marketing initiatives designed to promote our brand awareness among potential users, customers and Baidu Union members, and we invested significant resources on the promotion activities for our mobile products in last two years.
+For example, we have purchased advertising time on several television channels in China, cooperated with mobile device producers for our mobile products promotion, conducted cross-marketing activities with a number of leading consumer brands, conducted marketing activities targeted at specific types of users like students, launched localized marketing initiatives tailored to potential customers in various regions with the assistance of our distributors, organized and sponsored seminars and discussion forums targeted at existing and potential customers, conducted marketing activities aiming at keeping close relationships with website owners which are or may become Baidu Union members and educated new customers with tailored online or offline search engine marketing trainings to strengthen their search engine marketing abilities in 2012.
+In 2013, we successfully hosted the second annual "Baidu Moments Marketing Ceremony," introducing the "branding moments" marketing theory, and also worked with Millward Brown ACSR, a market survey institution, to release the "Brand Digital Asset", which evaluated the performance of brands in the digital field.
+In the meanwhile, we continued to implement a number of marketing initiatives designed to promote awareness of mobile marketing and Light App-based new marketing methods.